Meet the Nina Scholars Staff

 Tiffany has a strong passion for addressing historical trauma, racial injustice, systemic oppression, behavioral health, mental health, substance abuse and indigenous wellness.
 Tiffany is vehement about being a voice for anyone being oppressed, especially those experiencing oppression for the way they were born, and those living with challenging mental health symptoms.
 Tiffany believes that no one should have to suffer behind choices they didn’t make for themselves and her primary focus is on liberation from oppression in all forms.

 Community Engagement Assistant

 Lucy Hoop was born and raised in Kansas City, Missouri and moved in 2019 to attend Arizona State University.
 She is currently working on her Bachelor’s Degree in Business Entrepreneurship and a certificate in Cross-Sector Leadership.
 Lucy values working with diverse groups to face complex challenges such as education and poverty.

-She is heavily involved in the Next Generation Service Corps (NGSC), a 4 year leadership program that emphasizes change through collaboration among sectors and value-driven leadership.
+She is heavily involved in the Next Generation Service Corps (NGSC), a 4-year leadership program that emphasizes change through collaboration among sectors and value-driven leadership.
 She has had the privilege of joining the NGSC Education Mission Team and serves as a Stepping Stones Mentor to provide guidance, motivation and role modeling for local high school seniors.
-As part of her motivation to serve underprivileged youth, she held the position of Fundraising and Development Intern at ONETrack International, a nonprofit organization based out of Boston, MA that promotes alternative orphan-care solutions around the world.
+As part of her motivation to serve underprivileged youth, she held the position of Fundraising and Development Intern at ONETrack International, a nonprofit organization based in Boston, MA that promotes alternative orphan-care solutions around the world.
 She is expected to graduate in May of 2023 and looks forward to a life of spreading positivity and serving others.